Zabanaa/zabanaa.github.io/_posts/2017-06-30-upload-files-amazon-s3-flask.md

 A. We check the request.files object for a `user_file` key. (`user_file` is the name of the file input on our form).
 If it's not there, we return an error message.

-B. If the key is in the object, we save it in a variable called `file`
+B. If the key is in the object, we save it in a variable called `file`.

 C. We check the filename attribute on the object and if it's empty, it means the user sumbmitted an empty form, so we return an error message.